 , or find the IPs, URLs, and domains considered a threat in that particular case

-The VectorN Detection™ and VectorN TPN Detection™ views show you all of the detections made by these products.
+The VectorN Detection™ view shows you all of the detections made by this product.
 Here you will be shown the malware pattern detected, the probability of further infection, how many times the detection occurred, the process bearing the malware infection, and the last time it was detected.
 Upon selecting one or more detections, you can choose to quarantine the files or hide the detection altogether from the action menu.

 PATCH & ASSET MANAGEMENT